izanawistalia/glowingText/README.md

 # glowingText
-Text Glowing effect with HTML, CSS and JavaScript.
+Text Glowing effect with HTML, CSS.
 <br>
 There are 4 different glowing text effects.<br>
 1.The whole text keeps blinking.